Grizzly Giant: History

 Sixteen mounted soldiers in front of the Grizzly Giant.
 From 1891 to 1913, the U.S. Army protected Yosemite National Park.

 In 1859, publisher James M. Hutchings, on the advice of naturalist Galen Clark, named the tree the Grizzled Giant.
 By 1888, it was commonly known as the Grizzly Giant.
 Hutchings said the tree "looks at you as defiantly as the oldest veteran grizzly bear ever could."

-The Grizzly Giant was once believed to be much older, with David Starr Jordan estimating its age at 8,000 to 10,000 years.
+The Grizzly Giant was once believed to be much older, with zoologist David Starr Jordan estimating its age at 8,000 to 10,000 years.

 The tree has endured severe fire damage over the centuries, losing over 80% of its bark and sapwood, along with significant heartwood.
 This damage has limited its nutrient intake, slowing its growth and healing.
-In addition to fire, the tree has faced countless storms, including one in 1942 when it was struck by lightning six times.
+In addition to fire, the tree has faced countless storms, including one in 1942 during which it was struck by lightning six times.